-All Scouts and Scout leaders must go through a medical re-check with Camp personnel upon arrival.
+All Scouts and Adult leaders must go through a medical re-check with Camp personnel upon arrival, including a review of all prescribed medications listed on the Annual Health & Medical Record.

-All prescription medication brought to Camp must have original containers and original instructions for administration.
-Camp stores the medication and medication logs.
+All prescription medications brought to Camp must have original containers and original instructions for administration.
+Camp has storage lockers in the health lodge or your Troop may bring a secure, lock box to contain all of them and designate an Adult in charge of medication and medication logs.
 Your Troop is responsible for administering medications to your Scouts.